Hesba Stretton: Social work

 In 1884, Smith was one of the co-founders (with Benjamin Waugh, Baroness Burdett-Coutts, Lord Shaftesbury and others) of the London Society for the Prevention of Cruelty to Children, which combined with similar societies in other cities such as Manchester to form the National Society for the Prevention of Cruelty to Children some five years later.
 However, she (and Burdett-Coutts) resigned after a decade in protest against what she saw as financial mismanagement.

 In retirement in Richmond, Surrey, the Smith sisters ran a branch of the Popular Book Club for working-class readers.
-Sarah died after a long illness at home at Ivycroft on Ham Common, to which she moved in 1890, on 8 October 1911, surviving her sister by only eight months.
+Sarah died after a long illness at home at Ivycroft on Ham Common, to which she moved in 1890, on 8 October 1911, surviving her sister Elizabeth by only eight months.
+She is buried at St Andrew's Church, Ham.
+Stretton Road in Ham is named after her.